lunat1st/CLAM/README.md

 # Method
+Official implementation of the paper "Understanding and Reducing the Class-Dependent Effects of Data Augmentation with A Two-Player Game Approach" accepted in TMLR (2025/6).

 We implement CLAss-dependent Multiplicative-weights (CLAM) method to reduce class-dependent effects of data augmentation in classification tasks.

 # Instructions